 Uses & Effectiveness

-Marshmallow is POSSIBLY SAFE when applied directly to the skin.
+When applied to the skin: Marshmallow is possibly safe when applied directly to the skin.

-Surgery: Marshmallow might affect blood sugar levels.
-There is a concern that it could interfere with blood sugar control during and after surgical procedures.
-Stop taking marshmallow at least 2 weeks before a scheduled surgery.
+Surgery: Marshmallow flower might slow blood clotting.
+There is a concern that it could increase the risk of bleeding during and after surgical procedures.
+Stop taking marshmallow flower at least 2 weeks before a scheduled surgery.

 Be cautious with this combination